romland/xorzee/README.md

 [2] My use-case is WiFi over a home network
 [3] Due to overzealous organizations I avoid mentioning the format by name

+This Github repository was set to private prior to 08-jul-2022.

 ## Why?
 [Motion](https://motion-project.github.io/) is truly excellent software and I've (well, our cat) depended on it for years.
 At some point I wanted to add more cameras and bumped into Motioneye, which looks great.
 It's just ...
 I wanted a different UI, auto-discovery of sensors on network, and cheap motion detection.
 Primarily though, a high quality live video stream.
 So, here I am, hacking away in some of the spare hours of the day. :-)

-This Github repository was made public on 08-jul-2022.

 ## Supported sensors